LadybugDB/ladybug-docs/src/content/docs/cypher/query-clauses/call.md

 ```

 ### SHOW_OFFICIAL_EXTENSIONS
-If you would like to know all official [extensions](/extensions) available in Kuzu, you can run the `SHOW_OFFICIAL_EXTENSIONS` function.
+If you would like to know all official [extensions](/extensions) available in Ladybug, you can run the `SHOW_OFFICIAL_EXTENSIONS` function.

 | Column | Description | Type |
 | ------ | ----------- | ---- |